Martha Lewis

 Reason #3: Screens

-That's why I suggest taking a power down hour before bed in which you turn off all electronics to encourage melatonin production.
+That's why I suggest taking a power-down hour before bed in which you turn off all electronics to encourage melatonin production.

 Reason #4: Modern Society

-We also live in times where we are super busy and stressed.
+We also live in times when we are super busy and stressed.
 From the moment we wake up in the morning until our head hits the pillow at night, we are on the go.
 But our brains and bodies aren't capable of being constantly stressed and then falling asleep quickly without any time to wind down.
-To overcome this, I recommend having a relaxing routine in the morning to start your day, taking short breaks throughout the day to decompress and then taking some time to wind down in the evening before bed.
+To overcome this, I recommend having a relaxing routine in the morning to start your day, taking short breaks throughout the day to decompress, and then taking some time to wind down in the evening before bed.

 I hope that understanding where your sleep problems come from will motivate you to make the changes you need to make to sleep better.
-Sleep is so important to our life, our mood, our productivity, and our health that it's well worth prioritizing.
+Sleep is so important to our lives, our mood, our productivity, and our health that it's well worth prioritizing.